BroadbandForum/yang/OD-360/02-ietf.md

 See IETF-8.

 #### revision
-The requirements from RFC 8407 apply with the following modifications:
+The guidelines from RFC 8407 apply with the following modifications:

- - The requirements relating to the reference substatement are replaced with a requirement to reference the associated TR Issue, Amendment(if any) and Corrigendum.
+ - The guidelines relating to the reference substatement are replaced with a guideline to reference the associated TR Issue, Amendment (if any) and Corrigendum.
- - The requirements relating to reuse of the same revision statement within unpublished versions are reworded to refer only to "versions" and not to "Internet-Drafts".
+ - The guidelines relating to reuse of the same revision statement within unpublished versions are reworded to refer only to "versions" and not to "Internet-Drafts".

 References to associated TRs use "abbreviated" TR names, e.g., "TR-101i2" or "TR-383a6".

 ### IETF-8: Module Header, Meta and Revision Statements - Top Level Description

-*This requirement overrides section [4.8](https://datatracker.ietf.org/doc/html/rfc8407#section-4.8) of RFC 8407 @RFC8407.*
+*This guideline overrides section [4.8](https://datatracker.ietf.org/doc/html/rfc8407#section-4.8) of RFC 8407 @RFC8407.*

 The top-level description MUST contain the following: